nelaturuk/BCDV-4032/storage/demo.md

     `kubectl apply -f deployment-1.yaml`

+- Forward port

+    `kubectl port-forward service/mongo-svc 32000:27017`

-- Create a DB on Mongo Compass and Add a document.
+- Create a DB on Mongo Compass at localhost:32000 and Add a document.

 - Exec into the MongoDB Container

     ```